 - Brokers and Agents are fully protected and encouraged to participate.

-- RealtyHive & Micoley.com, LLC are licensed auction firms performing auction and auction marketing services as part of this transaction.
+- RealtyHive & Micoley.com, LLC are licensed auction firms working for the seller of said property, performing auction and auction marketing services as part of this transaction.

 Property Buying Tips